AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 * `eip` - (Optional) Specified EIP to use for gateway creation.
 Required when `allocate_new_eip` is false.
 Available in Controller version 3.5+.
 Only supported for AWS and GCP gateways.
 * `tag_list` - (Optional) Tag list of the gateway instance.
 Only available for AWS and AWSGov gateways.
 Example: ["key1:value1", "key2:value2"].
 * `enable_vpc_dns_server` - (Optional) Enable VPC DNS Server for gateway.
 Currently only supported for AWS and AWSGov gateways.
 Valid values: true, false.
 Default value: false.
+* `zone` - (Optional) Availability Zone.
+Only available for cloud_type = 8 (AZURE).
+Must be in the form 'az-n', for example, 'az-2'.
+Available as of provider version R2.17+.